Thanks to the generosity of the Friends of the Grinnell Library and our neighboring museums, we are able to offer passes to the following:

 Information for teens & tweens

 Teen Volunteers are an indispensable part of our library.
-We need teen volunteers during the school year to help with various programs.
+We need teen volunteers during the school year (and throughout the summer) to help with various programs.

-If you need hours during the school year, click here for more information.
+If you need hours during the school year, or if you want to kindly help us out by volunteering, click here for more information.

 Programs for adults

 Participants meet the last Thursday of the Month to have a fun, relaxing evening of artistic expression.
 New members are always welcome to join.

 Participants meet every 4th Wednesday of the Month at 7:00 pm, to discuss their current book selection with some light refreshments.
 New members are always welcome to join.